paulsturgess/paulsturgess.github.io/source/_posts/2013-05-13-setting-up-bundler-and-rvm-for-a-rubymotion-app.markdown

 categories:
 ---

-Create your rvmrc file via:
+Create your rvm `.ruby-version` and `.ruby-gemset` files via:

-    $ rvm use 1.9.3@yourgemsetname --create --rvmrc
+    $ rvm use 1.9.3@yourgemsetname --create --ruby-version

 Add bundler to your `Rakefile`